uriegel/webview-app/doc/tutorial/README.md

 ### Creating WebViewBuilder and running app <a name="featuresCreating"></a>

-The absolute minial program is
+The absolute minimal program is

 ```rs
 use webview_app::{application::Application, webview::WebView};